 Consult a Tax Professional

-Every situation is unique, and they can help you find the right solution for your financial needs.
-The IRS provides multiple options for paying down tax debt.
+Every situation is unique, and we can help you find the right solution for your financial needs.
+The IRS provides multiple options for paying down taxes owed.

-There are other alternatives that may work for you as well.
-A tax professional can evaluate your situation status, and your ability to pay.
-They can help you make the right decisions for paying off or reducing your tax debt.
+Other alternatives may work for you too.
+A tax professional from Polston Tax can evaluate your situation, status and ability to pay.
+We can help you make the right decisions for paying off or reducing your tax balance.

-During the work year, you should make estimated tax payments to the IRS.
-This may be through automatic withholding for W-2 employees or through manual payments from 1099 employees.
+During the work year, you may need to make estimated tax payments to the IRS.
+These may be through automatic withholding for W-2 employees or manual payments from contractors, freelancers and self-employed people.

-If you owe taxes and don’t pay on time, you’ll receive notice from the IRS.
-If you don’t pay at this point, you’ll receive at least one more notification.
+If you owe taxes and don’t pay on time, you’ll receive a notice from the IRS.
+You’ll receive at least one more notification if you don’t pay at this point.

 Interest and Penalties on Late Taxes